sympy/scipy-2017-codegen-tutorial/README.rst

 Running the notebooks
 =====================

-After activating the `codgen17` environment start Jupyter in the `notebooks` directory::
+After activating the `codegen17` environment start Jupyter in the `notebooks` directory::

-   (codegen17)> jupyter notebook
+   (codegen17)> jupyter notebook index.ipynb

 A web interface should open in your web browser (default address http://localhost:8888).
-Open "index.ipynb".
 Note that Ctrl-C will stop the notebook server.

 Optional Installation/Run Methods